 It is up to the organizer, but we will always draw your attention to this during the purchase process.

 How will tickets that can be purchased offline be priced?

-Purely dynamic pricing is designed to change the price of tickets both online and offline, but during the introduction it depends on the needs and technological capabilities of the particular partner.
+Purely dynamic pricing is designed to change the price of tickets both online and offline.
+Still, during the introduction, it depends on the needs and technological capabilities of the particular partner.
 More information is available at the organizer of the specific film / piece / concert / performance, or on the ticket purchase interface.